our0boros/Compendium-of-Materia-Medica/items/report.md

 ## Code Design and Decisions

-This is an important section of your report and should include all technical decisions made.
-Well-written justifications will increase your marks for both the report as well as for the relevant parts (e.g., data structure).
-This includes, for example,

-- Details about the parser (describe the formal grammar and language used)

-- Decisions made (e.g., explain why you chose one or another data structure, why you used a specific data model, etc.)

-- Details about the design patterns used (where in the code, justification of the choice, etc)

-*Please give clear and concise descriptions for each subsections of this part.
-It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.

 <hr>

 ### Data Structures

 *[What data structures did your team utilise?
 Where and why?]*

-Here is a partial (short) example for the subsection `Data Structures`:*

 *I used the following data structures in my project:*

-1. *LinkedList*
+1. *Arraylist*
-   * *Objective: used for storing xxxx for xxx feature.*
+   * *Objective: used for storing JSONObject data read from a json file for [Data-Formats] feature.*
-   * *Code Locations: defined in [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and [class AnotherClass, lines l1-l2](url); processed using [dataStructureHandlerMethod](url) and ...
+   * *Code Locations: defined in [Class JsonReader, methods readJsonFromFile](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and [class AnotherClass, lines l1-l2](url); processed using [dataStructureHandlerMethod](url) and ...
    * *Reasons:*
       * *It is more efficient than Arraylist for insertion with a time complexity O(1)*
       * *We don't need to access the item by index for xxx feature because...*